 1 that the technical and operational characteristics of the radars operating in the ARNS described in the Annex should be considered representative of those operating in the frequency band 15.4-15.7 GHz and used in studies of compatibility with systems in other services;

-2 that[, in the absence of performance requirements,] the criterion of interfering signal power to radar receiver noise power level (I/N) of [−6 dB/−10 dB], should be used as the required protection level for the aeronautical radionavigation radars, and that this represents the aggregate protection level if multiple interferers are present[];
+2 that the criterion of interfering signal power to radar receiver noise power level (I/N) of [−6 dB/−10 dB], should be used as the required protection level for the aeronautical radionavigation radars, and that this represents the aggregate protection level if multiple interferers are present;

-[3 that in the case of pulsed interference, the criteria should be based on a case-by-case analysis taking into account recommends 2 above and the undesired pulse train characteristics and, to the extent possible, the signal processing in the radar receiver.]
+3 that if the protection criteria for specific system is known then that protection criteria should be used noting that it does not include any safety margin.
+Furthermore, in the case of pulsed interference, the criteria should be based on recommends 2 above and taking into account the undesired pulse train characteristics and, to the extent possible, the signal processing in the radar receiver.

 Annex Technical and operational characteristics of radars operating in the aeronautical radionavigation service in the frequency band 15.4-15.7 GHz